Denisdrk6/PlatformerGame/README.md

 # Credits Screen

 - Back button: Returns to main title screen

 ## Controls

  - A & D for player movement, left and right.
  - Space for jumping/double jumping.
  - Left click to throw deadly snow balls.

+ ## Debug keys (only for playtesting)

  - F1 & F2 start level 1/2.
  - F3 restart current level.
+ - F4 adds 1 life and 100 points.
  - F5 & F6 saves and loads the game state.
  - F7 teleport between checkpoints in the level.
  - F9 Lets you see the coliders/logic in-game.